VIKASADODARIYA/VIKASADODARIYA/README.md

 ## About Me

 - 💻 Proficient in JavaScript, Node.js, Express, React, MongoDB
-- 🌐 Skilled in HTML, CSS, Redux, RESTful APIs
+- 🌐 Skilled in HTML, CSS, RESTful APIs
 - 📚 Currently diving deeper into Next.js and TypeScript..

 ## Languages and Tools